 There is also evidence around the stages one goes through when grieving, denial, pain, anger and bargaining, depression, acceptance and hope.
 And god did I grieve.
 I grieved the loss of a community I had grown to love and that I thought to be amazingly supportive.
 I grieved the loss of a long term friendship which I never expected to end.
 I grieved the loss of my sense of identity.
 I grieved the loss of my professional success.

 For the first few weeks I could barely function.
 I was forced to drop my work to a bare minimum, only working with clients I had already booked, and my income suffered and took a extreme dive.
 Being self employed, this added to my anxiety and my feelings of not being good enough.
+I had spent 7 years building my self employed business and it felt that it had been destroyed.

 I knew I could only survive during this time, and use my limited energy to resolve the complaint.